KonnerLester1015/ByteBox-Nexus/content/projects/Ceph Deployment.md

 [^17]: [CLONING A SNAPSHOT](https://docs.ceph.com/en/latest/rbd/rbd-snapshot/#cloning-a-snapshot)

 To request a VM, a user will have the ability to utilize any of the offered operating systems that we have snapshotted in the OS-Images pool.
 Ensure users have read access to the OS-Images pool or wherever you have the VM snapshot stored.
-For example, the qemu image has the following capabilities:
+For example, the qemu user has the following capabilities:
 ```
 caps: [mgr] profile rbd pool=rbd, profile rbd-read-only pool=OS-Images
 caps: [mon] profile rbd